Neutrino astronomy

 Neutrinos are very hard to detect due to their non-interactive nature.
 In order to detect neutrinos, scientists have to shield the detectors from cosmic rays, which can penetrate hundreds of meters of rock.
 Neutrinos, on the other hand, can go through the entire planet without being absorbed, like "ghost particles".
-That's why neutrino detectors are placed many hundreds of meter underground, usually at the bottom of mines.
+Thus neutrino detectors are placed many hundreds of meter underground, usually at the bottom of mines.
 There a neutrino detection liquid such as a Chlorine-rich solution is placed; the neutrinos react with a Chlorine isotope and can create radioactive Argon.
 Gallium to Germanium conversion has also been used.
 The IceCube Neutrino Observatory built in 2010 in the south pole is the biggest neutrino detector, consisting of thousands of optical sensors buried 500 meters underneath a cubic kilometer of deep, ultra-transparent ice, detects light emitted by charged particles that are produced when a single neutrino collides with a proton or neutron inside an atom.
 The resulting nuclear reaction produces secondary particles traveling at high speeds that give off a blue light called Cherenkov radiation.
-Super-Kamiokande in Japan and ANTARES and KM3NeT in the Mediterranean are some other important neutrino detectors.
+Super-Kamiokande in Japan, along with ANTARES and KM3NeT in the Mediterranean are some other important neutrino detectors.

 Since neutrinos interact weakly, neutrino detectors must have large target masses (often thousands of tons).
 The detectors also must use shielding and effective software to remove background signal.
 Since neutrinos are very difficult to detect, the only bodies that have been studied in this way are the sun and the supernova SN1987A, which exploded in 1987.
 Scientist predicted that supernova explosions would produce bursts of neutrinos, and a similar burst was actually detected from Supernova 1987A.

-In the future neutrino astronomy promises to discover other aspects of the universe, including coincidental gravitational waves, gamma ray bursts, the cosmic neutrino background, origins of ultra-high-energy neutrinos, neutrino properties (such as neutrino mass hierarchy), dark matter properties, etc. It will become an integral part of multi-messenger astronomy, complementing gravitational astronomy and traditional telescopic astronomy.
+In the future, neutrino astronomy promises to discover other aspects of the universe, including coincidental gravitational waves, gamma ray bursts, the cosmic neutrino background, origins of ultra-high-energy neutrinos, neutrino properties (such as neutrino mass hierarchy), dark matter properties, etc. It will become an integral part of multi-messenger astronomy, complementing gravitational astronomy and traditional telescopic astronomy.